-The Low Income Subsidy (LIS), also known as the Medicare Extra Help program, is available to beneficiaries who fall below certain income and personal resource limits.
-This is a federal program that helps pay for some or most of the costs associated with Medicare prescription drug coverage.
-This assistance may come in the form of lower copayments, drug plan premiums, or deductibles.
+The Low-Income Subsidy (LIS), also known as the Medicare Extra Help program, is available to beneficiaries who fall below certain income and personal resource limits.
+This is a federal program that helps pay for costs associated with Medicare prescription drug coverage.
+This assistance may lower your prescription drug copayment amounts, and decrease or eliminate your Medicare Prescription Drug Plan premiums and deductibles.

-In 2013, if you qualify for the Extra Help program you will pay no more than a $2.65 copayment for generic drugs and no more than a $6.60 copayment for brand-name drugs covered under your plan's formulary.
-Based on income level, other eligible individuals may pay only a portion of their annual plan deductible or their monthly plan premiums.
-Additionally, individuals that are enrolled in the Extra Help program do not have a coverage gap, or "donut hole."
+In 2016, if you qualify for the full benefits of Extra Help program, you will pay no more than a $2.95 copayment for generic drugs and no more than a $7.40 copayment for brand-name drugs covered under your plan's formulary (list of covered prescription drugs).
+Based on income level, some beneficiaries might qualify for help with a portion of their prescription drug costs (called "partial" Extra Help).
+Additionally, if you're enrolled in the Extra Help program, you will not be subject to a coverage gap, or "donut hole."